gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 -----------------------------------

 The current version works with GCN-based AMD GPUs, and NVIDIA CUDA GPUs.
 Make sure that you have the latest drivers installed.
+For AMD GPUs, Mesa version 17.0 or newer with LLVM 4.0 or newer is supported in addition to the proprietary driver.
+For NVIDIA GPUs, using the proprietary driver is required as the open source nouveau driver (available in Mesa) does not provide the OpenCL support.
 The minimum OpenCL version required is |REQUIRED_OPENCL_MIN_VERSION|.
 See also the :ref:`known limitations <opencl-known-limitations>`.

 Devices from the AMD GCN architectures (all series) and NVIDIA Fermi